Installing a Toilet Waste Pipe

 A toilet waste pipe is a necessary product and may often require changing as you mature in a particular house.
 The main task of toilet waste pipes is to carry out the flush water into the drain.
-If you want to get one installed for yourself, you must know that it is a hidden part of the toilet system.
+If you want to get one installed for yourself, you must know it is a hidden part of the toilet system.

-Step 1: Cut Out Space for the Flange
+Step 1 - Cut out Space for the Flange

 When you install toilet waste pipes, the transition of the pipeline beyond your visibility from the toilet area requires a hole.
 That hole is usually not made in many constructions, leaving it up to the homeowner to decide where the toilet installation should be.
 You will need to carve out a hole to fit the flange piece there.

-Step 2: Fix the Flange
+Step 2 - Fix the Flange

 Use ABS glue to fix the flange to the surface of the floor.
 When you place the flange on the floor or the wall, it will need to remain affixed without failure.
 You can use the galvanized screws to keep them strong.
-A drilling machine will help making the holes for the screws.
-Make sure that screws are put on with great care to prevent the plastic flange from cracking.
+A drilling machine will help make the holes for the screws.
+Make sure screws are put on with great care to prevent the plastic flange from cracking.
 Use the drill only after the adhesive has dried.

-Step 3: Make the Hidden Connections
+Step 3 - Make the Hidden Connections

 The ABS elbow joint is a key feature for the water to pass towards the sewers.
-Connect it to the flange and make sure that the connection fits well inside the head.
+Connect it to the flange and make sure the connection fits well inside the head.
 Use the ABS glue to connect the ABS elbow joint to the ABS sewer pipe.
 The hidden connections are one step away from completion, and you can easily use the glue again to make the next connection strong.

-Step 4: Connect the Connecting Couple and the Sewer Pipe
+Step 4 - Connect the Connecting Couple and the Sewer Pipe

 Use ABS glue to connect the heads of these two pieces, and pressurize for 30 to 35 seconds.
 Be careful about shifting and holding them too tightly against each other.
 The pipes can easily slip with the adhesive at a gluey stage.
 This will prevent the dirty water from sprouting inside your house under normal conditions of weather and nature.
 The gluing at this stage is crucial for this reason as well.